 This growth in real income creates significant questions around the universities’ repeated claims that their challenge results from income deficiency.

 Students are usually quick to echo these claims and point the finger of blame at the provinces.
 The following chart explains their frustration:

 Notwithstanding the complexities, the broad Income picture is an important backdrop to this site because it raises significant questions regarding the fundamental premise of each annual budget debate – that the major challenge for universities is a lack of income.

-The evidence that real income has grown so significantly raises the distinct possibility that they don’t have an income problem but a spending (resource allocation) problem.
+This raises the distinct possibility that they don’t have an income problem but a spending (resource allocation) problem.

 While that’s a controversial hypothesis, the increase in real income, and some of the expenditure analysis on this site, support it.
 How could it not be a credible conclusion when, despite the major increase in real income levels, class sizes have been growing, faculty have been forced to deal with cutbacks, and the overall classroom experience has been deteriorating?

 It can certainly be argued that the swing to higher levels of student funding has not been forced by a societal decision that students must pay a higher proportion of the cost.
 That may just be the consequence of the inability of many universities to manage their fast-growing resources properly, and the failure of provincial ministries to confront that issue.
 That is the primary focus of this site.